-According to medical care professionals, Cerebral Palsy is a ‘non-progressive disorder’ that the physical functioning of a person with Cerebral Palsy will remain the same throughout that person’s life.
+According to medical care professionals, cerebral palsy is a ‘non-progressive disorder’ that the physical functioning of a person with cerebral palsy will remain the same throughout that person’s life.
 I have been told the same thing myself and this is simply not true.

 In the last six months, new physical problems have emerged that don’t correlate with the ageing process, or my age.
-For those of us who deal with Cerebral Palsy, the physical effects of cerebral palsy as we age will become apparent a lot earlier than our non-Cerebral Palsy counterparts.
+For those of us who deal with cerebral palsy, the physical effects of cerebral palsy as we age will become apparent a lot earlier than our non-cerebral palsy counterparts.

-My neurologist said that as we age, so will our brain cells and will therefore begin to experience more physical problems earlier.
-Unfortunately, our organs will always have to work harder to compensate.
+My neurologist said that as we age, so will our brain cells and at that point, we will begin to experience more physical problems earlier.
+Our organs will have to work harder to compensate.

 It stands to reason that as we go through the ageing process that will continue to prove more difficult.